redayzarra/SleepApneaDetection/README.md

 ## Project Website

-If you would like to find out more about the project, please checkout: [Project Website](https://www.google.com)
+If you would like to find out more about the project, please checkout: [Homespace Project](https://www.redaysblog.com/projects/uml-capstone)

 ## Installing the libraries